mcebrzyna/FurryGame/README.md

 # FurryGame
 Simple browser game.
-Player should collect as many coins as he can.
-Player controls Furry by arrow keys.
+Player controls Furry by arrow keys and he should collect as many coins as he can.
 When Furry hits the edge of board the game will end.

 Play on: https://mcebrzyna.github.io/FurryGame/